VietTitans/landing-page/README.md

 # landing-page

-The goal for this project is to flex my (newly learned) flexboxing skills in CSS and HTML.
+The goal for this project is to learn HTML, CSS and Git.

-10/10 would do again.

-Updated: Practing my Git skills too.
+2-2-2025: The current version is not optimized for responsiveness.